 Nonprofits make up a small, but mighty segment of the market.
 Pardot is used by these organizations, encouraged as part of Salesforce’s philanthropic 1-1-1 commitment.

-Not only does the nonprofit space use Pardot to do B2C marketing, but also “Account” isn’t a term that appears in the Nonprofit Success Pack (NPSP).
+The nonprofit space uses Pardot to do B2C marketing, as well as B2B.
+Accounts exist in the Nonprofit Success Pack (NPSP), but they’re used differently, for example, with the primary Account record type being “Household” and Contacts related to workplaces using affiliation records (instead of a direct object relationship).
 These are concerns that could leave these organizations confused, or alienated, at the very worst.

 “Pardot” is recognizable.
 It points to the specific product (as I mentioned, Pardot and Marketing Cloud are totally separate, technically speaking).
 Plus, as one word, it’s simpler to articulate issues.
 Going from a one-word product name to four could cause unnecessary overhead.